 Pasado’s Safe Haven’s 2nd state-of-the-art mobile spay/neuter station is currently located in the Pierce County area, but you do not have to be a Pierce County resident to qualify.
-This service is made possible by Pasado’s Safe Haven and a generous Family Foundation.
+The Pierce County Spay Station is made possible by Pasado’s Safe Haven and a generous Family Foundation.

 The spay or neuter surgery for dogs and cats is currently free to income qualified while funding lasts.